ruguangyou/HPC/README.md

 |       1e5        |        10         |   2.6   |       4.1       |
 |       1e5        |        20         |   1.4   |       2.6       |

-As mentioned in previous section, the affect of how many cells to parse (or how many rows to read, defined as *ROW_MAX_READ*) at one time has been evaluated, with results presented in the table (1e5 points, 10 threads, runtime measured in seconds, compiler flag -O2) :
+The affect of how many cells to parse (or how many rows to read, defined as *ROW_MAX_READ*) at one time has been evaluated, with results presented in the table (1e5 points, 10 threads, runtime measured in seconds, compiler flag -O2) :

 | ROW_MAX_READ | Runtime |
 | :----------: | :-----: |